XRPLF/xrpl-dev-portal/content/references/rippled-api/api-conventions/serialization.md

 The `Paths` field of a cross-currency [Payment transaction][] is a "PathSet", represented in JSON as an array of arrays.
 For more information on what paths are used for, see [Paths](paths.html).

-A PathSet is serialized as each individual path in sequence.
+A PathSet is serialized as **one or more** individual paths in sequence.
 Each complete path is followed by a byte that indicates what comes next:

 - `0xff` indicates another path follows
 - `0x00` indicates the end of the PathSet

-Each path consists of a set of path steps in order.
+Each path consists of **one or more** path steps in order.
 Each step starts with a **type** byte, followed by one or more fields describing the path step.
 The type indicates which fields are present in that path step through bitwise flags.
-(For example, the value `0x11` indicates changing both currency and issuer.)
+(For example, the value `0x30` indicates changing both currency and issuer.)
 If more than one field is present, the fields are always placed in a specific order.

 The following table describes the possible fields and the bitwise flags to set in the type byte to indicate them: